On the Control of Asynchronous Automata: Elementary properties of traces

 We prove~\eqref{eq:primconcat2}.
-Assume both $u$ and $v$ are $B$-prime.
-Every linearization of $uv$ is a shuffle of a linearization of $u$ and a linearization of $v$ thus it terminates with a letter in $B$.
-Hence $uv$ is $B$-prime.
+Assume both $u$ and $v$ are $\QQ$-prime.
+Every linearization of $uv$ is an interleaving of a linearization of $u$ and a linearization of $v$ thus it terminates with a letter whose domain intersects $\QQ$.
+Hence $uv$ is $\QQ$-prime.

 We prove~\eqref{eq:primsuff2}.
 Assume $ua$ prime.
 The converse implication follows from~\eqref{eq:primsuff}.
-Assume $av$ is $B$-prime.
-We prove that $uav$ is $B$-prime by induction on $|u|$.
-If $|u|=0$ then $u=\epsilon$ and $uav=av$ is $B$-prime by hypothesis.
-By induction let $n\in \NN$ and assume $u'av$ is $B$-prime for all $u'$ such that $|u'|\leq n$.
-Let $u$ such that $|u|=n+1$, we prove that $uav$ is $B$-prime.
+Assume $av$ is $\QQ$-prime.
+We prove that $uav$ is $\QQ$-prime by induction on $|u|$.
+If $|u|=0$ then $u=\epsilon$ and $uav=av$ is $\QQ$-prime by hypothesis.
+By induction let $n\in \NN$ and assume $u'av$ is $\QQ$-prime for all $u'$ such that $|u'|\leq n$.
+Let $u$ such that $|u|=n+1$, we prove that $uav$ is $\QQ$-prime.
 Since $|u|=n+1$, there exists $b\in A$ and $u'\in A^*$ such that $u=bu'$ and $|u'|=n$.
-Using~\eqref{eq:primsuff} and the induction hypothesis so on one hand we know that $u'av$ is $B$-prime.
-By definition of a trace, for any trace $w$, \be bw =\{ xbz \mid x,z \text{ words on $A$ }, xz \in w, b\ind x\}\enspace. \ee Let $y$ a linearization of $uav=bu'av$, we prove that the last letter of $y$ is in $B$.
+Using~\eqref{eq:primsuff} and the induction hypothesis so on one hand we know that $u'av$ is $\QQ$-prime.
+By definition of a trace, for any trace $w$, \be bw =\{ xbz \mid x,z \text{ words on $A$ }, xz \in w, b\ind x\}\enspace. \ee Let $y$ a linearization of $uav=bu'av$, we prove that the last letter of $y$ is in $A_\QQ=\cup_{p\in\QQ}A_p$.
 According to~\eqref{eq:commute}, $y$ factorizes as $y=xbz$ with $xz\in u'av$ and $x\ind b$.
-Since $xz\in u'av$ and $u'av$ is $B$-prime, if $z$ is not empty then it ends with a letter in $B$ and so does $y$.
+Since $xz\in u'av$ and $u'av$ is $\QQ$-prime, if $z$ is not empty then it ends with a letter in $\cup_{p\in\QQ}A_p$ and so does $y$.
 Assume now that $z$ is empty, then $y=xb$ with $x\in u'av$ and $x\ind b$.
-Since $y\in bu'av$ then $A(u'a)\subseteq A(y)$ and $A(v)\subseteq A(y)$.
-Since $A(y)=A(x)\cup \{b\}$ and $x\ind b$ every letter of $u'a$ and $av$ commute with $b$ thus $bu'a=u'ab$ and $bv = vb$.
+Since $y\in bu'av$ then $\alphabet(u'a)\subseteq \alphabet(y)$ and $\alphabet(v)\subseteq \alphabet(y)$.
+Since $\alphabet(y)=\alphabet(x)\cup \{b\}$ and $x\ind b$ every letter of $u'a$ and $av$ commute with $b$ thus $bu'a=u'ab$ and $bv = vb$.
 Since $bu'a=ua$ is prime, $bu'a=u'ab$ implies $a=b$.
-Since $bv=vb$ then $av=va$ and since $av$ is $B$-prime, $a=b\in B$.
-Finally $b\in B$ and since $y=xb$ the last letter of $y$ is in $B$, which terminates the proof of the inductive step, and the proof of~\eqref{eq:primsuff2}.
+Since $bv=vb$ then $av=va$ and since $av$ is $\QQ$-prime, $a=b\in B$.
+Finally $b\in A_\QQ$ and since $y=xb$ the last letter of $y$ is in $A_\QQ$, which terminates the proof of the inductive step, and the proof of~\eqref{eq:primsuff2}.